 - do fuel-reduction activities in Council-managed properties and reserves

 - conduct a comprehensive roadside slashing program throughout the year, with increased programming during spring and summer

-- conduct and support community awareness sessions and community-led emergency planning sessions (including our upcoming pop up events)
+- conduct and support community awareness sessions and community-led emergency planning sessions (including pop up events)

 - deliver our fire hazard inspection program, in which we inspect private properties to ensure they are properly prepared for the fire season.

 As emergencies, particularly bushfires, are highly unpredictable, for community safety we do not have pre-planned evacuation areas.
 These are developed on a case-by-case basis to ensure we are establishing relief centres in the safest location for the emergency.

 There are 3 Neighbourhood Safer Places (NSP) in Cardinia Shire.
 These are identified buildings or spaces that offer a place of last resort during a bushfire for the local community.
 These should not form part of your primary bushfire survival plan.

 What you need to do to prepare your property

 Before you prepare your property for the fire season note that you may need:

 - a planning permit to remove vegetation.
 Contact us on 1300 787 624 if you are concerned about overlays that may affect whether you can do the specified works.

 - a permit to burn off outside the fire danger period.
 Burning off is not permitted at any time during the fire danger period.